Tornadoes of 2013: April

-There were 83 tornadoes reported in the U.S. in April, of which 85 were confirmed.

-April 7–11
+April 7–11 (United States)

 As a powerful trough moved into the Rocky Mountains, return flow from the Gulf of Mexico provided ample moisture for the development of severe thunderstorms.
 This resulted in a moderate multi-day tornado outbreak that produced 28 tornadoes.
 A brief rope tornado was reported on April 7, near Paradise, Kansas, but no damage was reported.
 The following day, several tornadoes were reported in Colorado, Kansas, and Nebraska.
 The first tornado (rated EF0) touched down in Kit Carson County, Colorado, causing no damage.
 The second tornado (rated EF1) touched down shortly before 0300 UTC in Nebraska, causing substantial damage to a farm and feed yard.
 Cars and trucks were flipped off of highways, power poles and trees were snapped, and many buildings were damaged.
 No tornadoes were observed the following day, April 9, due to an inversion aloft, but many reports of large hail were received from Iowa to Texas.

 As the system pushed eastward across Missouri and Arkansas, and as a warm front drifted northward, severe thunderstorms broke out along both boundaries.
 Several storms in association with a squall line caused damaging winds.
 That evening, a damaging EF2 tornado touched down in the St. Louis suburb of Hazelwood, Missouri, tearing the roofs off of several homes and apartment buildings, downing numerous trees and power lines, and flipping many cars.
 Another EF2 tornado touched down in Van Buren County, Arkansas, prompting a tornado emergency.
 Significant damage was reported near Scotland, including many vehicles thrown off the road and many homes and other buildings being destroyed.
 The supercell that spawned the Scotland area tornado also produced a damaging EF2 near Mt.
 Olive as well.
 On April 11, a supercell ahead of the squall line developed in eastern Mississippi.
 A large wedge tornado touched down in Kemper County and moved into Noxubee County and Pickens County, Alabama.
 The tornado was rated EF3 and was on the ground for 68.4 mi.
 Several homes, a metal tower structure, and a steel-frame building were destroyed by the tornado.
 One person was killed and five were injured in Kemper County and another four people were injured in Noxubee County.
 A total of seven counties in Mississippi reported damage.
 Mississippi Governor Phil Bryant declared a state of emergency for Kemper and Noxubee counties due to the impacts of the tornado.
 Later that evening, an EF2 tornado passed west of Notasulga, Alabama and heavily damaged several homes and mobile homes.
 One mobile home was completely destroyed, and a well-built house received major damage to an outer wall and lost its entire roof.
 Trees and headstones were knocked over, and one person was injured by flying glass.
 Other weaker tornadoes were confirmed across parts of Louisiana, Alabama, and Georgia before the outbreak came to an end.